jarnix/laravel-auto-environment/README.md

 ]);
 ```

-Put your different configuration files in the app's "config" folder, or another folder (specified as a parameter):
+Put your different configuration files in the app's "/config" folder, or another folder (specified as a parameter), local.env, testing.env, production.env.

-(eg: local.env, testing.env, production.env)

 1) You can use the autodetect feature of this code:
 ```